Dunkumbura Rajamaha Viharaya / Dunkumbura Tampita Viharaya (දුංකුඹුර රජමහා විහාරය / දුංකුඹුර ටැම්පිට විහාරය)

 Loading...

-According to old documents at the temple, the story starts when owner of land which the temple stands today became a Dasa Sil Upasaka.
-He had made a pilgrimage to Anuradhapura in 1830 in order become a priest and brought back a sapling from the Sri Maha Bodhi and planted it on his garden to worship.
+According to old documents at the temple, the story starts when the owner of the land on which the temple stands today became a Dasa Sil Upasaka.
+He had made a pilgrimage to Anuradhapura in 1830 in order to become a priest and brought back a sapling from the Sri Maha Bodhi and planted it in his garden to worship.

 According to the ‘Thumpane Vihara Vanshaya’ composed by H. S. S. Thundeniya, there are inscriptions at Polwatta Pahala Kimbura and Uda Kumbura, where it is written that the Venerable Ratnapala Thero had donated his lands to the Bodhiya in 1830.
-Its also written between 1830 -1840, Ratnapala was ordained by Ulpathgama Buddha Rakkitha Thero and on the seventh year after becoming a monk, he had built a temple and the Tampita Viharaya.
-These inscriptions now lost, stolen or buried under the sand.
-The original Bodhi tree no longer exists and the tree you see today has been brought from the Jaya Sri Maha Bodhiya in Dambadiva (India) in 1960.
+It was also written between 1830 and 1840, Ratnapala was ordained by Ulpathgama Buddha Rakkitha Thero and in the seventh year after becoming a monk, he built a temple and the Tampita Viharaya.
+These inscriptions are now lost, stolen or buried under the sand.
+The original Bodhi tree no longer exists and the tree you see today was brought from the Jaya Sri Maha Bodhiya in Dambadiva (India) in 1960.

 1. Weligodapola